kieferhax/comptia-casp-studies/practice-questions/lesson1.md

 # Lesson 1 Practice Questions

+## Question 1
-1. What are the two major components of risk?
+What are the two major components of risk?
 (Select all that apply.)
 - Impact
 - Exploitability
 - Integrity